 We thank the Reviewer for raising these valid issues, and we have elaborated on these points to the limitations of the revised manuscript (P. 15, Lines 349-354):

-First, we
+First, exposure misclassification is likely.
+Our results are based on patient county of residence; this may not necessarily be the location of the patient during a tropical cyclone.
+Furthermore, although we conducted analyses at the county level, tropical cyclone wind fields tend to be larger than the size of a county.58 Any misclassification, nonetheless, is likely non-differential as it is not expected to be correlated with the outcomes assessed.
+Any resulting bias, therefore, would be towards the null.59

 3. Most studies in this field only assess the impacts of a single disaster in each location.
 By including only counties with a single disaster event there can be a clear follow-up period and reduced confounding by multiple types of disaster events, however, this does reduce power.